Gkids Celebrates 10th Anniversary at Annecy

 ANNECY, France — If the animated art and family film distribution business remains as lively as the 10th anniversary celebration of Gkids, the emblematic U.S. distributor, held at the Annecy Festival, then it will be in very good health indeed.

 Not that the business’ prospects are negative at all.
-The Gkid 10th anni party proved something of a metaphor, for the company and the business.
+The Gkids 10th anni party proved something of a metaphor, for the company and the business.

 First, it was held in France.
 The Annecy Intl.
 Animation Film Festival was the place where Gkids could to get together the largest number of friends, reasoned Gkids founder Eric Beckman.